afrank84/frankndok/blog/2025/2025-03-31-monthly_report.md

 Ellis and Tulia have invited us to stay at their beach house sometime.
 They’re doing the same kind of mission work as Jim and Guta—offering a place for missionaries to rest and recharge.
 Should be a good connection for the future.

+##### 2025-03-25 (Tuesday)
+Wrapped up mowing the rest of the orchard this afternoon.
+It’s good to have that off the list.
+Meanwhile, my wife tackled another storage area downstairs.
+She got it completely organized, and it’s now turned into a usable workshop space.

+The kids were in the pool nearly all day—probably got a little too much sun.

+Later on, Jim, Jessica, and I started working on the netting for the soccer field.
+After three hours, we only managed to get about a third of it done.
+It's slow, tedious work, and a lot of it involves balancing on ladders to secure the netting properly.

+I also met our neighbor, Odecio, who has lived next door for five generations.
+He shared how he lost a large part of his property during the flood and mudslide—including his radio tower and pool.
+Thankfully, his house made it through.
+I told him I remembered watching footage from that event when it happened—our church back in the States had been praying for him specifically, even though he had no idea at the time.

+We shared some tangerines while he showed me around his home and the ongoing cleanup.
+We walked over to a backhoe that’s still working on the damage left behind by the flood over a year ago.
+Many in this area are still rebuilding from that disaster.

+But it was that very flood that opened the door to ministry here.
+As Odecio said, “When I was cleaning up after the flood, the friends I had known all my life were sitting around playing cards.
+But these Americans—Christians who didn’t even know me—came to help.”

+This is the kind of testimony I like to hear.